 Beata was born and raised in Toruń, Poland, the city of Nicolaus Copernicus.
-Thirteen years ago, while watching an episode of Rick Steves' Europe, Beata decided, "This is the man I would like to work for!"
+More than a decade ago, while watching an episode of Rick Steves' Europe, Beata decided, "This is the man I would like to work for!"
 Within a few years she found herself working on Rick's Best of Eastern Europe, Best of Europe, and Family Europe tours.
-She is now raising a family in the US and showing travelers her homeland on our new Best of Poland tour.
+She is now raising a family in the US and showing travelers her homeland on our Best of Poland tour.

 How does your background help you with guiding?